-The Company reviews the carrying values of its long-lived assets for possible impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be recoverable.
+We review the carrying values of our long-lived assets for possible impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be recoverable.
 Any long-lived assets held for disposal are reported at the lower of their carrying amounts or fair values less costs to sell.
-The Company has not recorded an impairment in any period since inception.
+We have not recorded an impairment in any period since inception.